ADAC Supercup: Champions

 Championships for both drivers and teams were held over the four seasons.
 Joest Racing won three championships, with the factory Porsche team winning during their sole year of competition.
 Hans-Joachim Stuck won the drivers championship the first two years for Joest then Porsche.
 Jean-Louis Schlesser managed to nab the drivers championship in 1988 for Sauber-Mercedes although Joest retained the teams title.
 Bob Wollek returned the drivers championship to the team in 1989, to go along with their third team title.

 Demise

 The championship was cancelled following the 1989 season as manufacturers and teams chose to concentrate solely on the World Championship rather than risking equipment and drivers for a national series.
-Porsche withdrew immediately after their 1987 championship, while Sauber left the series after failing to win the teams championship in 1988.
+Porsche withdrew immediately after their 1988 campaign, while Sauber left the series after failing to win the teams championship in 1988.
 Although fields of twenty cars were still seen in the final year, there was a lack of interest in a 1990 season, the series was folded.